jackw01/liora/README.md

 ###### `bot.load()`
 Initializes the bot and connects to Discord.
 This function should only be called once.

-###### `bot.saveConfig(callback)`
-Saves the current configuration data object to the config file. `callback` will be called with an error object if saving fails.

-###### `bot.saveConfigAndAck(message)`
-Saves the current configuration data object to the config file.
-Reacts to the message with a green check mark emoji if successful and sends an error message in the same channel if not.

 ###### `bot.generateDocs(filename)`
 Saves documentation (usage/description) for all commands in all currently loaded modules to the specified file.